Being a website owner, do you know things to do if WordPress site has been hacked?

 WordPress is an awesome CMS, but it’s not flawless in terms of security.
 Therefore, you should safeguard your website proactively and have a plan B that will help you get back on track after a compromise.

 David Balaban is a computer security researcher with over 17 years of experience in malware analysis and antivirus software evaluation.
-David runs Privacy-PC.com and MacSecurity.net projects that present expert opinions on contemporary information security matters, including social engineering, malware, penetration testing, threat intelligence, online privacy, and white hat hacking.
+He runs Privacy-PC.com and MacSecurity.net projects that present expert opinions on contemporary information security matters, including social engineering, malware, penetration testing, threat intelligence, online privacy, and white hat hacking.
 David has a strong malware troubleshooting background, with the recent focus on ransomware countermeasures.